 The steps of the application process:

 - Consult an Assistant Dean for Advising in your school office to notify them of your interest in submaticulation.

 - Contact the Graduate Chair in the Mathematics Department to express your interest in the possibility of submatriculating.
 In your email, you should indicate the mathematics courses you have taken beyond standard calculus classes, along with the names of the professors in those courses and your grades.
 If the Graduate Chair agrees that it makes sense to move forward, and agrees on a course plan, then complete the "application for submatriculation" form and obtain the signature of the Graduate Chair on this form.

 - Consult the Undergraduate Chair of the undergraduate major department (if courses are to be double counted).
 Get the chair's signature of approval on the "application for submatriculation" form.

 - Return the completed "application for submatriculation" to the assistant Dean mentioned in step 1.
 Obtain the Dean's approval to proceed.

 - Submit an online application via CollegeNet to the Mathematics Graduate Program, indicating that you are applying as a submatriculant.
 You do not have to submit GRE or TOEFL scores.
-You should get letters of recommendation from at least two (and preferably three) Penn Mathematics professors from whom you took proof-based courses.
+You should get letters of recommendation from two Penn Mathematics professors from whom you took proof-based courses.
 After submitting your application, send email to the Mathematics Graduate Chair.

 - Once a decision is made, you will be informed by email.

 Requirements for the degree

 The student must fulfill all of the requirements for a Masters degree (see the description of the The Masters Program).
 These requirements are:

 - Pass the Masters Preliminary Exam(see The First Year).
 For submatriculants, the preliminary exam must be passed by the beginning of their senior year, before the beginning of classes.
 If not, they will be dropped from the program.

 - Fulfill the Masters degree course requirements.

 - Write a Masters Thesis.
 After passing the preliminary exam, the student should immediately begin planning for the thesis by contacting a faculty member who will serve as his or her thesis advisor.

 - Pass the Masters General Examination.